Hossein52Hz/wp-fenchi/readme.txt

 === fenchi ===

 Contributors: automattic
-Tags: custom-background, custom-logo, custom-menu, featured-images, threaded-comments, translation-ready

-Requires at least: 4.5
+Requires at least: 4.0
-Tested up to: 4.8
+Tested up to: 4.3-alpha
 Stable tag: 1.0.0
-Tags: blog, custom-menu, featured-images, threaded-comments, translation-ready, right-sidebar, custom-background, full-width-template
+Tags: blog, custom-background, custom-logo, custom-menu, featured-images, threaded-comments, translation-ready
-Requires at least: 4.0
-Tested up to: 4.7

 License: GNU General Public License v2.0
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 The best WordPress starter theme based on the most powerful frameworks in the world: "_s" (by Automattic, the main people behind WordPress development), Twitter Bootstrap (the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web) and Font Awesome (or Fontawesome, a full suite of 675+ pictographic icons for easy scalable vector graphics on websites).
+You can see demo of theme: [http://fenchgroup.com/]

 Page templates
 * Right-sidebar (default page template)